celestiaorg/docs/nodes/full-consensus-node.md

 trust_hash = ""
 ```

-to their respective fields.
+To their respective fields.
 At least two different rpc endpoints should be provided.
 The more, the greater the chance of detecting any fraudulent behavior.

 Once setup, you should be ready to start the node as normal.
 In the logs, you should